Drum transcription of Mr. Bill’s heavy shuffle – “URL”.

 I recently played a few shows as Mr. Bill’s drummer on his Australian “Corrective Scene Surgery” tour, complete with giant inflatabill and visual show.
-I transcribed all the fundamental grooves for each track to make up a simplified chart to cover his 1.5 hour DJ set and assist in committing some often heavily syncopated patterns to memory.
+I transcribed all the fundamental grooves for each track to make up a simplified chart to cover his 1.5 hour DJ set and assist in committing some often complex parts to memory.
 Here’s one of those tracks from the set, “URL”, which I have transcribed here in more detail.

 Check out Mr. Bill’s Tunes, for “Hardcore Abletoneers”.